Understanding LoRA as Knowledge Memory: An Empirical Analysis: Details of [q:q10] Q10 . Can Merging Multiple LoRAs Mitigate Routing Error?

 \subsection{Experimental Setup}

-We provide a detailed description of the three LoRA merging methods here: (1) Linear Averaging, (2) Matrix Concatenation (Cat), and (3) TIES-Merging, (4) DARE.
+We provide a detailed description of the five LoRA merging methods evaluated in this section: (1) Linear Averaging, (2) Matrix Concatenation (CAT), (3) Scaled Concatenation (CAT-$1/\sqrt{N}$), (4) TIES-Merging, and (5) DARE.

-\textbf{Linear Averaging. }Linear Averaging is the most intuitive and straightforward method for merging multiple LoRA modules.
-It operates by taking a weighted average of the parameters from each module.
-A new, single LoRA module is created by multiplying the parameter matrices ($W_i$) of each constituent LoRA module by a corresponding scalar weight ($\lambda_i$) and summing the results.
+\textbf{Linear Averaging.} Linear Averaging is the most intuitive and straightforward method for merging multiple LoRA modules.
+The merge operates directly on the low-rank factors $A_i$ and $B_i$ rather than on the materialized delta $\Delta W_i = B_i A_i$.
+With uniform weighting over $N$ LoRA modules, each factor is rescaled by $1/N$ before summation: